k8gb-io/k8gb/CONTRIBUTING.md

 Please follow this style to make k8gb easy to review, maintain and develop.
 Run `make lint` to automatically check if your code is compliant.

-## Pull Request message
+## Commit and Pull Request message

-We follow a rough convention for PR messages designed to answer two questions: what changed and why.
+We follow a rough convention for PR and commit messages, which is designed to answer two questions: what changed and why.
 The subject line should feature the what, and the body of the message should describe the why.
 The format can be described more formally as follows: